OasisLMF/ODS_OpenExposureData/README.md

 ## Open Exposure Data (OED)

 The aim of OED is to provide the industry with a robust, open and transparent data format.
 This will improve efficiency and transparency for the cat modelling community, facilitating data transfer and analytics across models and vendors.
-OED is a model agnostic data format and although has been focussed on propeorty cat business since its inception, its now expanding to support other lines of business such as liabilty, cyber and marine which are in the pipline to be released during 2022.
+OED is a model agnostic data format and although the focus has been on property cat business since its inception, ODS is now expanding to support other lines of business such as liability, cyber and marine which are in the pipeline to be released during 2022.

 Detailed descriptions of each data field are covered in the Open Exposure Data Spec.xlsx and detailed reference and background OED information can be found in the 'docs’ folder.
 Examples of how to code multiple financial structures in the input files are covered within these documents.